mikeintoch/fis-createorderservice/README.md

-# CDI Camel Jetty QuickStart
+# FIS-CreateOrderService

-This example shows how to work with Camel in the Java Container using CDI to configure components, endpoints and beans.
+This example shows how to work with Camel in the Java Container using CDI to configure components,endpoints and beans.

 This quickstart is the server side which embeds a Jetty HTTP server in a Camel route that exposes a HTTP service.

 The `quickstart-cdi-camel-http` is the client to this quickstart that can be started which will call this Jetty HTTP server every 5 second.

 ### Building